-QUALIFYING EXAMINATION COMMITTEE: Required for Ph.D. students only, the Qualifying Examination Committee is composed of at least five members, including the Dissertation Adviser.
+Qualifying Examination Committee.
+Required for Ph.D. students only, the Qualifying Examination Committee is composed of at least five members, including the Dissertation Advisor.
 Also included are at least one member from outside the Geology graduate program (from the UC Davis faculty or from outside UC Davis), and (usually) the other members of the Dissertation Committee.
-The Dissertation Adviser cannot serve as chair of the Qualifying Examination Committee.
+The Dissertation Advisor cannot serve as chair of the Qualifying Examination Committee.
 The qualifications for membership on the Committee are the same as those for the Dissertation Committee (see above).
 External committee members and remote participants must also be approved using the forms listed above.
 The student completes the Application for the Qualifying Examination which must be signed by the GGP Chair Delegate.
 The Dean of Graduate Studies reviews the Application for Qualifying Examination and appoints the committee.
 The student should submit the Application for Qualifying Examination to Graduate Studies at least 6 weeks prior to this examination.

-GRADUATE ADVISERS: The Geology Graduate Program has three Graduate Advisers.
-They handle almost all graduate affairs on behalf of the Graduate Program, and sign the numerous forms that a student must submit during his/her graduate career.
-The advisers for 2016-2017 are:
+Graduate Advisors.
+The Geology Graduate Program has two Graduate Advisors.
+They handle almost all graduate affairs on behalf of the Graduate Program, and sign the numerous forms that a student must submit during their graduate career.
+The advisors for 2020-2021 are: